Jawani Diwani

-Jawani Diwani is a 1972 Hindi-language musical romance film directed by Narender Bedi, and starring Randhir Kapoor, Jaya Bhaduri, Balraj Sahni, Nirupa Roy as leads.
-This was also Kader Khan's debut as a dialogue writer.
+Jawani Diwani is a 1972 Hindi-language musical romance film directed by Narender Bedi, and starring Randhir Kapoor, Jaya Bhaduri, Balraj Sahni, and Nirupa Roy as leads.
+This film was Kader Khan's debut as a dialogue writer.

 The film is most remembered for its songs by R.D.
 Burman, including, "Jaane Jaan Doodta Phir Ruha", "Saamne Yeh Koun Aaya", "Nahi Nahi Abhi Nahi" and "Yeh Jawani Hai Diwani".
 The film was a musical hit and the ninth highest grossing film at the Indian Box Office.

 After being stereotyped in the girl-next-door image after her Bollywood debut film, Guddi (1971), Jaya Bhaduri tried to break out of the mould with a glamorous role in the film.

 Plot

 Madhu falls in love with Ravi Anand, son of an employee in her Thakur brother's household.
 When they get married, the Thakur breaks all ties with them.
 They move into Ravi's home with his younger brother, Vijay, who meets a girl, Neeta, at school, with the usual problems with parents.
 She turns out to be the Thakur's daughter, who has been promised in marriage to Benny Sinha.